ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Operate Axis:** The local axis in which the Controllable will operate through.
  * **Ignore Collisions With:** A collection of GameObjects to ignore collision events with.
+ * **Exclude Collider Check On:** A collection of GameObjects to exclude when determining if a default collider should be created.
+ * **Equality Fidelity:** The amount of fidelity when comparing the position of the control with the previous position.
+Determines if it's equal above a certain decimal place threshold.

 ### Class Variables